muratk3n/thirdwave/en/2020/04/asia-minor-population.md

 The arrival of new ppl into Asia Minor (Anatolia) starting from 600s and continuing for a few centuries seems to be around 1 million arriving into a population of 8 million.
-These people came to settle, not to battle (unlike Mongols later who did).
-Once governance structures formed, around them, including them, they battled with Byzantium but also with eachother.
-Many pop decreases have probably to do with this, but also with the plaque, and later the Mongols who beat the dominant gov at the time, the Seljuks.
+These people came to settle, not to battle (unlike Mongols later, who did).
+Once governance structures formed, around them, including them, they would have battled with Byzantium and also with eachother causing pop decreases, but the real killes were the plaques, and later the Mongols who beat the gov of the time, the Seljuks.

 As an alternative source, data from *Demography, Part 1* by Vinogradov is also below.